To date or not to date evergreen content?

 I was doing a Google search for a little WordPress issue I wanted to solve, and by habit, I changed the search setting to, The Past Year, as I don’t like having search results showing hundreds of very old listings, as they are sure to be out of date.

-I’m sure most people do this when using search engines.
+I’m sure a lot of people do this when using search engines.
 When you have a small problem or are looking for information, what use is content from 2006?

 Anyway, back to my Google search and my chance moment of clarity.